 Date: October 31

-For more than 40 years, party animals, celebrities and dignitaries have flocked to the annual Henri David Ball at the Sheraton Philadelphia Center City Hotel for a night of costumed mirth.
-The host, eccentric owner of jewelry shop Halloween, promises to “pull out all the stops” and offers a discount for attendees who dress up.
+Party animals, celebrities and dignitaries have flocked to the annual Henri David Ball at the Sheraton Philadelphia Center City Hotel for a night of costumed mirth since 1968.
+The host, eccentric owner of jewelry shop Halloween, promises to “pull out all the stops” and offers a major discount for attendees who dress up.